evolution-ui/evolution-ui/contribute.md

 <script type="text/javascript" src="../../scripts/app.js"></script>
 ```

+**Tip**: In Evolution UI there is boilerplate file (called `TEMPLATE.html`) which contains all the necessary imports for your components.
+Use it for speeding up your work.

 Okay, we are ready for SASS but before coding, let's take a look at predefined mixins and functions provided by the framework.